 The Morton Theatre hosted early acts such as classical pianist Alice Carter Simmons, Butterbeans and Susie, Blind Willie McTell, Curley Weaver and Roy Dunn.

-We hope you find our website informative and entertaining.
 For more information, feel free to contact us and if you are in the area, drop by for a tour.
-We are more than happy to show off
+We are more than happy to show off Athens' Historic Showplace!

 A unit of the Arts Division of Athens-Clarke County's Leisure Services Department, Managed by the Morton Theatre Corporation, a 501 (c) 3 non-profit.